About the Pre-Doctoral Workshop

 As such, the workshop has a dual aim: at a broad level, it aims at providing participants with a basic understanding of what research at the doctoral level entails; and at an operational level, the workshop aims at familiarizing participants with the tools needed to develop a concept paper and/or a research proposal.

-The workshop is targeted at individuals who are considering enrolling in any doctoral programme in business and management.
+The workshop is targeted at individuals who are considering enrolling in any doctoral programme available worldwide

 Mode of Delivery